Tips for using up food scraps

 These make great exfoliators due to the enzyme, papain.
 Simply rub it all over your face, wait a while and rinse off!
 Avocado skins also are great for a nourishing face mask.

 ♥ Meat fat

 Our grandparents never threw away meat fat!
 It was always carefully strained and re-used in cooking.
-Roast potatoes in meat fat is simply divine.
+Roast potatoes in meat fat is simply divine and the nutrients are so good for you.
 Try it!

 ♥ Potato Skins